 - 244,797 hits

 Tag Archives: cyclogenesis

-Paper on easterly waves in the Eastern Atlantic that can form into tropical cyclones published in The Journal of the Atmospheric Sciences
+Paper on easterly waves in the Eastern Pacific that can form into tropical cyclones published in The Journal of the Atmospheric Sciences

 “Easterly waves” are areas of low air pressure in the tropics that move westward and may become tropical cyclones.
 The most well-known type of easterly wave is the “African easterly wave,” which moves from West Africa north of the equator … Continue reading

 The new textbook titled “Advanced Numerical Modeling and Data Assimilation Techniques for Tropical Cyclone Predictions”, was co-edited by HRD scientist Dr. Sundararaman Gopalakrishnan.
 It is based on a series of lectures by scientists from the US, India and Australia, at … Continue reading

 The HFIP program is coordinated through 3 strategic planning teams (Model Development, Data Assimilation/Ensemble, and Post Processing and Verification Development) and 3 tiger teams (High Resolution Physics, Ensemble Product, and Ocean Model Impact).
 The HFIP strategic planning teams develop our … Continue reading